-Resulting from a collaboration that began in 2010 between Reinhard Ernst and renowned Japanese architect Fumihiko Maki, this 8,910 square meter facility showcases a spectacular 6,000 square meter facade crafted from BETHEL WHITE[TM] granite.
-Quarried in Vermont, U.S., the unique, coarse finish of the granite, combined with quartz sand-coated joints, allows the facade to glitter brilliantly in the sunlight.
+Resulting from a collaboration that began in 2010 between Reinhard Ernst and renowned Japanese architect Fumihiko Maki, this 8,910 square meter facility showcases a spectacular 6,000 square meter façade crafted from Bethel White® granite.
+Quarried in Vermont, U.S., the unique coarse finish of the granite, combined with quartz sand-coated joints, allows the façade to glitter brilliantly in sunlight.
 Beyond being a visual masterpiece, this structure stands as a testament to their vision: to amaze without instilling undue reverence.
 It has already been given its nickname by the citizens of the city.
 They affectionately call the museum the sugar cube.
-Oliver Kornoff Founding director of Museum Reinhard Ernst THE MATERIALS A building's facade is more than just a protective shell; itis the face it presents to the world.
-Every detail, from material selection to processing and assembly, plays a pivotal role in the building's overall aesthetic and functional value.
-The 6,000 square meter facade of the Museum Reinhard Ernst project underscores this by marrying meticulous design considerations with craftsmanship of the highest order.
-From an architectural perspective, Wiesbaden is a city of stone, which is why it seemed inappropriate to us to cover the museum in metal or wood.
+OLIVER KORNOFF Founding director of Museum Reinhard Ernst THE MATERIALS The façade of a building is more than just a protective shell; it's the face it presents to the world.
+Every detail, from the materials chosen to the way they're processed and assembled, plays a pivotal role in the building's overall aesthetic and functional value.
+The 6,000 square meter façade of the Museum Reinhard Ernst project underscores this by marrying meticulous design considerations with craftsmanship of the highest order.
+From an architectural perspective, Wiesbaden is a city of stone.
+Which is why it seemed inappropriate to us to cover the museum in metal or wood.
 At the same time, we didn't want to use beige or brown stone, but instead convey its own unique character.
 In consultation with Reinhard Ernst, we therefore selected a very special, brilliant white granite from the United States for the facade.
-Michel Van Ackere Project manager for the Reinhard Ernst Museum at the architecture firm of Maki and Associates
+MICHEL VAN ACKERE Project manager for the Reinhard Ernst Museum at the architecture firm of Maki and Associates

-THE STONE From the outset, granite was the prime choice for Reinhard Ernst and his architectural team.
+THESTONE From the outset, granite stood out as the prime choice for Reinhard Ernst and his architectural team.
 A core reason underpinning this selection was its unparalleled resilience and durability.
 While marble, such as the renowned Carrara marble, has been the preferred pick for countless architects, its susceptibility to wear limits its longevity, especially when considering the facades of external structures.
-When exposed to significant temperature variations, Carrara marble suffers from thermal hysteresis, transforming a flat facade piece into a dish-like shape.
-Over time, the marble panels dish outward in a convex manner, resulting in significant material strength degradation and substantially weaker flexural strength.
+When exposed to large temperature variations, Carrara marble suffers from thermal hysteresis, transforming a flat facade piece into a dish-like shape.
+Over time the marble panels dish outward in a convex manner, resulting in a significant degradation of material strength and becoming significantly weaker in flexural strength.
 In stark contrast, granite stands strong against time and elements, ensuring that structures retain their majestic appearance for generations.
 When examined closely, the nuanced differences between granite and marble become evident.
 Granite exhibits an intricate interlocking crystalline structure, while marble portrays a milkier composition, typically accompanied by more veining.
-BETHEL WHITETM, in particular, displays minute taupe grains upon close inspection.
+Bethel White® in particular, displays minute taupe grains upon close inspection.
 However, when viewed from afar, this granite radiates a pure white hue, seamlessly merging the grains and presenting a monolithic appearance.
-In terms of both color and structural integrity, BETHEL WHITE[TM] is unparalleled.
-Its durability ensures it remains impervious to typical environmental challenges such as ice, salt, and freezethaw cycles, ensuring longevity even in harsh conditions.
+In terms of both color and structural integrity, Bethel White® is unparalleled.
+Its durability ensures it remains impervious to typical environmental challenges such as ice, salt, and the freeze/thaw cycles, ensuring longevity even in harsh conditions.
 This granite's consistency and resilience made it the preferred choice for mammoth projects, such as the Abu Dhabi National Oil Company's facade, which demanded 3,500 cubic meters of this granite over four years.